baihongguo/JAGWAS/README.md

 ## Recent Updates
 [Version 1.0.1] - May 26, 2024:
 * Change the output variable log10(P) to log10_P to fix the issue that results$log10(P) not working in R since log10() is a built-in function.
-* Add a delim argument to give more flexibility for the format summary statistics files, user now can choose tab, single-space, or comma as the delimiter.
+* Add a delim argument to give more flexibility to the format of summary statistics files, user now can choose tab, single-space, or comma as the delimiter.

-[Version 1.0.0] - April 14, 2024:Treated empty strings as missing values
+[Version 1.0.0] - April 14, 2024:
 * The original version of JAGWAS